Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Experimentation

 \subsection{Training}

-Gazebo \cite{koenig2004design} provides a framework for realistic robot simulations and realistically reproduces dynamic environments like those a robot would encounter in the real world.
-Robots and objects behave realistically when they interact.
-It allows quick and easy creation of complex maps.
-Indoor environments were created in Gazebo to simulate real-life maps.
-A sample environment is shown in Fig. \ref{gazebo_map}.
+Gazebo \cite{koenig2004design} is a framework for robot simulations and it reproduces dynamic environments like those a robot would encounter in the real world.
+Indoor maps were created in Gazebo to simulate real-life environments.